MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/multistep-forms-copilot.md

 :::image type="content" source="media/multistep-form-copilot/copilot-review-form.png" alt-text="A screenshot of the AI-generated form in the design studio with review toolbar emphasized.":::

 Review each step.
 Then decide if you want to keep the form or discard it.

-Once you add the form to the page, you can edit it using design studio's existing functionality just as you would for other components.
+If you choose to add the form to the page, you can edit it using design studio's existing functionality just as you would for other components.